 In the past few years, there have been few official releases, but Judd feeds his fans sounds both new and old on Soundcloud, evidence that while Judd’s days as a hitmaker may be over, and despite all his personal issues, our troubled genius is still on fire.

 In August 2014, Phil Judd's album Play It Strange was released to strong reviews.
-Built around a legendary 'lost' Judd song of the same title, perfomed briefly with Split Enz, it was recorded and produced by Judd at his own studio in Melbourne and included performances from Mike Chunn, Paul Crowther and Wally Wilkinson.
+Built around a legendary 'lost' Judd song of the same title, performed briefly with Split Enz, it was recorded and produced by Judd at his own studio in Melbourne and included performances from Mike Chunn, Paul Crowther and Wally Wilkinson.

 Judd is also an accomplished visual artist, and has incorporated his flair with a brush and paint into his album artwork.
 His brilliant cover for the classic Enz album Mental Notes is a case in point, although his distinctive visual style can be found dotted throughout his career, even up to the arresting artwork for his last two solo albums.
 He has exhibited sporadically, and several galleries own his work.